The Best Saw For Wood Crafts (All 5 Types Explained)

 - Turn on the saw and guide it along the outside of the cutting line (your transcribed pattern).

-- Move the saw at a pace that allows the blade to do the work with you basically guiding it.
+- Move the saw at a pace that allows the blade to do the work with you, basically guiding it.
 You do not want the motor to labor.

 - To make a ‘plunge’ cut, start in the center of the wood and tip the jigsaw so that the blade is parallel to the piece and the weight of the saw is resting on the front of the shoe.
-Start the motor on high speed, tilt the shoe and lower the blade into the wood.
+Start the motor at high speed, tilt the shoe, and lower the blade into the wood.
 Alternatively, you could drill a hole and place the blade in the hole to start cutting.

 - To prevent the saw from binding on tight curves, use relief cuts to get rid of waste.

 - Remember to use proper safety equipment when working with power tools.
-Earplugs, safety glasses, a dust mask and possibly steel-toes shoes are recommended.
+Earplugs, safety glasses, a dust mask, and possibly steel-toes shoes are recommended.
 Gloves, however, should not be worn as they cause a sensory loss in your fingertips and may affect your gripping ability.

 Jigsaws are good for cutting curves and complex shapes into the wood with practice.
 They can also make crosscuts on board as well as finish inside corner cuts that were originally started with a circular saw.
-They are not good, however, for fast cuts or for long, straight cuts.
-For this, a circular saw should be used instead.

-Cutting shapes out of wood is easy to do with a jigsaw.
-With the holiday season fast approaching, why not try your luck at making a plywood reindeer?
 These basic instructions should be enough to get you started on a simple project.
-Once you do this and see just how easy it is you will be hooked and will be making all kinds of things with your jigsaw.
+Once you do this and see just how easy it is, you will be hooked and will be making all kinds of things with your jigsaw.

 The necessary supplies and steps for this project include the following: